 Future of E-Invoicing in Saudi Arabia.

-The Saudi government vision is similar to Vision 2030, which is aimed at the digitalization of the industry.
-E-invoicing is not only a regulatory agenda, but a wider scheme of modernizing the financial systems, enhancing tax income efficiency, and promoting transparency.
+The Saudi government aims for a vision similar to Vision 2030, focusing on the digitalization of the industry.
+E invoicing is not just a regulatory requirement.
+It is part of modernizing financial systems.
+Also, boosts tax income efficiency.
+It also promotes transparency.

 Companies that adopt e-invoicing completely in the future shall enjoy: